 With your thumb & pointer finger very gently pull on the stem & pinch the base slightly.
 This will break the seal & allow you to slowly slide the cup down the vagina.
 Keep cup upright until out completely.

 B. Pinch Based, then remove slowly, keeping upright:

 Pour period cup blood from upright cup into toilet.
 You can then rinse your cup & hands in a sink & reinsert.

 STEP 5: Cleaning Your Cup

 Remember, you needn't boil between changes the week of your period.
-You simply rinse your cup thoroughly in the sink, removing any debris from the holes at the top of rim.
-If using a soap to clean, opt for a liquid mild, scent-free, color-free option.
+You simply rinse/clean your cup thoroughly in the sink, removing any debris from the holes at the top of rim.
+How to use a period cup with soap?
+If using a soap to clean your menstrual cup, opt for a liquid soap that is a mild, scent-free, color-free option.
 Assure all soap is rinsed off completely before reinserting.
 You needn't dry before reinserting.
 In fact, the wet cup is easier to insert.

-Using your menstrual cup in a public bathroom?
+Your menstrual cup – how to use in a public bathroom?

 If you're emptying your menstrual cup in a public restroom, you may find it helpful to bring a bottle of water into the stall.
-Or you can simply wipe cup off with the tissue paper in the stall and reinsert.
+Another option is to wet a napkin in the sink on your way to the stall to use.
+Or you can simply wipe your cup off with the toilet paper in the stall and reinsert.

 Remember though, your Best, Periodt. cup holds 4x more than your super tampon or heavy flow pad can, which means, you likely will not be changing in a public restroom too often (if at all).
 This of course will be depending on flow.
 No matter though, even heavy bleeders will have less changes.